Blog Post Thumbnail

 Hot desking isn’t a one-size-fits-all solution, and companies usually adopt one of three common models.
 The simplest is first-come, first-served, where employees grab any open desk when they arrive.
 A more organized approach involves reserved desks, where team members book a specific desk in advance using software.
 This guarantees them a spot before they even leave home.
 A third option is zoning or neighborhoods, where specific teams have a designated area with hot desks, but individuals don't have assigned seats within that zone.
 This helps keep teams together while still offering flexibility.

-The Business Case for Hot Desking
+The Business Benefits of Hot Desking

 Adopting a hot desking model is more than just a change in office layout; it's a strategic move that can have a significant impact on your bottom line and overall business operations.
 When you shift from assigned seating to a flexible system, you open the door to smarter resource management, data-backed real estate decisions, and a more agile work environment.
 It’s about creating an office that works for your team, not the other way around.
 By looking at the numbers and the operational benefits, you can build a strong case for why hot desking is a smart investment for any forward-thinking company.

-Optimize Your Office Space and Budget
+Use Your Office Space More Efficiently

 One of the most compelling reasons to adopt hot desking is its potential for major cost savings.
 With a hybrid workforce, a large portion of your office desks likely sit empty on any given day.
 A hot desk booking system allows you to reduce the number of desks you need, which can directly lower your real estate costs.
 In fact, some companies find they can save up to 30% on office expenses because they no longer pay for so much unused space.
 This isn't about cramming people in; it's about creating a more efficient footprint that reflects how your team actually works today.